tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 My experiences experimenting with chocolate was surprisingly complex (and expensive).
 This is just some documentation/narration of my experiences trying to make a custom chocolate bar.
 If you're interested in making your own chocolate bar, I recommend reading to get an idea on moving forward.

 # Context
-My dad's birthday was coming in a month, and I was inspired by a [video about making custom chocolate bars](https://youtu.be/O5SwGr-84c4).
+My dad's birthday was coming in a month, and I was inspired by a [video about homemade custom chocolate bars](https://youtu.be/O5SwGr-84c4).

 ![fig1](/figures/chocolate_fig1.png){: .center-image }
 <center> <font size="2"> <i>